shreyatrivedi26/Antarctic-SIT-Relationships.github.io/README.md

 </div>

 -- The atmospheric indices are independent of each other (No Multicollinearity). <br>
--- The empirical model shows reasonable skill at predicting SIT during Advance Season using five selected atmospheric indrices as the predictors.
+-- The empirical model shows reasonable skill at predicting SIT during Advance Season using five selected atmospheric indrices as the predictors.<br>

 **REGRESSION AND RESIDUAL PLOTS:**